portlandcodeschool/ruby-on-rails-2013Q3/week01/week01_plan.md

 	0. Attend the Portland Ruby Brigade meeting
 	0. Install an IRC client and visit the #portlandcodeschool channel.
 Say hi to "Auraelius" (me).
-	0. Join the Google+ Portland Code School Community.
+	0. Join the Google+ Portland Code School Community, and add your contact information to Shawna's Google Doc.
 If you didn't get an invitation, contact Cris Kelly.

 0. Prepare a Lightening talk for next Monday's class.
 This is a 5 minute talk about anything that means something to you.
 Your goal is to teach the class something new.
 Any topic is OK, you just need to care about what you are teaching us.